merenlab/anvio.org/help/main/programs/anvi-setup-user-modules/index.md

 anvi&#45;setup&#45;user&#45;modules &#45;&#45;user&#45;modules /path/to/user/data/directory &#45;&#45;kegg&#45;data&#45;dir /path/to/KEGG/data/directory
 </div>

 If you have multiple KEGG data directories on your computer, you should specify the one that you intend to use (along with this user-defined data) for <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span> downstream.
-It will not make a difference if all of your modules have identifiers unique from KEGG ones, but just in case they overlap, it is better to catch this during setup rather than later during metabolism estimation. :)
+It is better to catch and eliminate any overlap during the setup process rather than later during metabolism estimation. :)

 {:.notice}